swisstopo/swissgeol-assets-suite/README.md

 > These can be safely ignored.

 > The export will only contain the database's data, not its structure.
-> Data related to the authentication process is also excluded,sc
+> Data related to the authentication process is also excluded,
 > so we don't run into conflicts when using a different eIAM provider.

 To import the dumped data, run the following commands.